hackall360/SuperToken/docs/api.md

 - **CLI integration**: `--checkpoint-dir`, `--checkpoint-every`, and `--resume-from` map to the helpers listed above.

 When designing new trainers, implement `state_dict()`/`load_state_dict()` pairs so checkpoints remain compatible with the existing resume logic.
 The [CLI usage guide](cli.md#checkpointing-and-resume) documents the user-facing switches.

+## Privacy controls
+The BPE and hybrid trainers expose optional privacy guards that redact merge histories from exported artifacts:

+- **`privacy_mode`** (bool) enables hashing of merge pairs in `bpe_merges.json` and `hybrid_manifest.json`.
+When active, the manifests emit a `privacy` block summarizing the redaction.
+- **`randomize_ties`** (bool) toggles stochastic tie-breaking.
+The effective seed is recorded in the same `privacy` block so downstream consumers know when deterministic parity no longer holds.
+Pair this with `tie_seed` to reproduce stochastic merges across runs.
+- **`privacy_salt`** (bytes/str) injects a caller-provided salt into the merge hashes.
+The salt itself is never written to disk; manifests only advertise that a salt was configured.

+Every `state.json` produced by `save_checkpoint` now includes `payload["trainer"]["privacy"]` with the mode, merge redaction flag, tie seed metadata, and salt status.
+Consumers should inspect this section instead of inferring behavior from raw merge tables.
+Consult [docs/cli.md](cli.md#privacy-options) for CLI examples and the trade-offs between `none`, `hash-merges`, and `tie-randomize`.

 ## CLI Helpers
 Within [`main.py`](../main.py):